When the ramp of the small

 For once it was not raining.
 Rilla put her arm around Piett’s

-shoulder as they walked down the main road, deserted at this hour, to
+shoulder as they walked down the main road, deserted at this hour,

 the ‘Three Thruppets’.